 Florida

-First Florida Pooled Trust is a Special Needs Trust for persons with disabilities.
-The Family Network on Disabilities of Florida, Inc. (FND) serves as the non-profit trustee of the Trust.
-By joining the First Florida Pooled Trust, persons with disabilities can save while preserving much-needed assets and still qualify for public benefit programs.
-The money placed in the Trust can still be used to improve a person's quality of life.
-For more information, visit the FND wesbsite or call (877) 655-8472.
+South Florida Pooled Trust is a Special Needs Trust for persons with disabilities.
+By joining the South Florida Pooled Trust, persons with disabilities can save while preserving much-needed assets and still qualify for public benefit programs.
+For more information, call (305)759-8500.

 National Special Needs Network Inc., located in Coral Springs, Florida, is overseen by Jeffrey H. Minde, an Attorney and Counselor At Law P.A.
 He offers a full range of services for individuals with disabilities and their families.
 He can assist you in establishing a Special Needs Trust.
 For more information, visit his website, or call (954) 345-6465.